yohayg/distributed-load-testing-using-kubernetes/README.md

     git clone git@github.com:wurstmeister/kafka-docker.git

-If your docker machine IP was not 192.168.99.100 then you will need to change it in the yml
+If your docker machine IP was not 192.168.99.100 then you will need to change it in the yml and then follow this IP with the rest of the tutorial

     docker-compose -f docker-compose-single-broker.yml up

-Test kafka runs properly:
+Test that kafka runs properly:

     kafka-console-producer --broker-list 192.168.99.100:9092 --topic test
     kafka-console-consumer --bootstrap-server 192.168.99.100:9092 --topic test --from-beginning